 3. Cross-hybridization among the selected parents

-For example, if we crossbred, a low yielding, high disease resistance ragi plant with high yielding, low disease resistance ragi plant since the parent plants crosslined are pure the F1 hybrid ragi plant obtained will have a high yield and high disease resistance.
-This tendency of hybrids to obtain superior characteristics of both parents is known as heterosis or hybrid vigour.
+For example, if we crossbred, a low yielding, high disease resistance ragi plant with high yielding, low disease resistance ragi plant since the parent plants crosslinked are pure the F1 hybrid ragi plant obtained will have a high yield and high disease resistance.
+This tendency of hybrids to obtain superior characteristics of both parents is known as heterosis or hybrid vigor.

 4. Selection and testing of superior recombinants

 The hybrid obtained is scientifically checked for desired characters and if the test is passed the plants are self-pollinated for several generations.
 Since F1 hybrid has both dominant as well as recessive alleles at every next generation we will get a wide variety of combinations, desirable and undesirable.
-The undesirable combinations are eliminated and the process is continued for 7-8 generations until uniformity or homozygosity is obtained, creating a pureline where characters don’t segregate forming a pureline called as cultivars.
+The undesirable combinations are eliminated and the process is continued for 7-8 generations until uniformity or homozygosity is obtained, creating a pure line where characters don’t segregate forming a pure-line called cultivars.

 5. Multiplication of improved seeds